Beth Holloway: Extortion

 Around March 29, 2010, Joran van der Sloot contacted Twitty's attorney John Q. Kelly with an offer to reveal the location of her daughter's body and the circumstances surrounding her death for an advance of US$25,000 against a total of $250,000.
 Kelly said that he secretly went to Aruba in April to meet with Van der Sloot, who was desperate for money, and gave him $100.
 Kelly notified the Federal Bureau of Investigation to set up a sting operation with the Aruban authorities.
 On May 10, Van der Sloot accepted the amount of $15,000 by wire transfer from Birmingham to his account in the Netherlands, following a cash payment of $10,000 that was videotaped by undercover investigators in Aruba.
 In exchange, Van der Sloot told Kelly that his father buried Natalee's remains in the foundation of a house.
 Authorities determined that the information that he in return provided was false, because the house had not yet been built at the time of Natalee's disappearance.
 Van der Sloot later e-mailed Kelly that he lied about the house.
 Holloway was shocked that the FBI did not promptly file extortion charges against Van der Sloot, allowing him to leave freely with the money to Bogotá, Colombia, on his way to Lima, Peru.
 The FBI and the Office of the U.S. Attorney in Birmingham later claimed in a joint statement that they were working as quickly as possible and that the Lima murder was in no way the result of them allowing Van der Sloot to flee Aruba with the extorted money.

 On June 3, 2010, the U.S. District Court of Northern Alabama charged Van der Sloot with extortion and wire fraud.
 On June 30, 2010, a federal grand jury formally indicted Van der Sloot of the two charges.
 The indictment filed with the U.S. District Court seeks the forfeiture of the $25,100 that had been paid to Van der Sloot from Holloway's private funds.
 Van der Sloot was apprehended on June 3 in Chile and is presently serving a 28-year prison sentence in a Peruvian prison for robbing and murdering 21-year-old Stephany Flores in Lima on the fifth anniversary of Natalee's disappearance.
 Although Twitty made television appearances as new developments arose, she was directed by the FBI not to discuss her daughter's case or that of Flores.

+On June 8, 2023, Joran van der Sloot was officially extradited to the United States to face trial for extortion and wire fraud against Holloway.
+He would be arraigned in the federal courthouse in Birmingham, Alabama.